GustikS/learning2plan/README.md

 the default logic provided programmatically for each domain in `policy_rules/policy/handcraft`, or they can be loaded from drive with
  - `--template`  which will be searched for in the root subdir of each domain (`lrnn/*/classic/template_xyz.txt`)

-If not found, it will be created following the programmatic logic (w.r.t. the current setup), and possible exported to
+If not found, it will be created following the programmatic logic (w.r.t. the current setup), and possibly exported to
 - `--save_to` location in both serialized (model + weights) and readable (`*/template.txt`) manner

 There are two main part to each policy template - the handcrafted domain knowledge and the generic learning/modelling construct(s).